JosefinLarsson/Rock-Paper-Scissors-Game/README.md

 ## Content
-<li>The text content is written by the web developer and not copied.
-The game idea is an existing classic game played both online as well as offline.</li>
+<li>The game idea is an existing classic game played both online as well as offline but all text and code is written by the developer.</li>

 ## Media
 <li>The starter image is taken from openphysed.org and simply re-worked with Mac Preview software to remove background as well as cut and make image into three symbols used for gameplay.</li>